Five key F1 questions to be answered during the summer break

 When Red Bull confirmed that, against all odds, Sergio Perez would be continuing as Max Verstappen’s team-mate until the end of the 2024 Formula 1 season, they snuffed out a storyline which seemed as though it was going to run all summer long.

-The Mexican’s dreadful form in the first part of the campaign led to rampant speculation that he would be replaced by either Daniel Ricciardo or Liam Lawson, but the Milton Keynes-based squad have opted to stick with their status quo as they aim to retain both the drivers’ and constructors’ championships.
+The Mexican’s dreadful form in the first part of the campaign led to rampant speculation that he would be replaced by either Daniel Ricciardo or Liam Lawson, but the Milton-Keynes based squads have opted stick with their status quo as they aim to retain both the drivers’ and constructors’ championships.

-F1 HEADLINES: Newey snapped in red as Red Bull chief gives SHOCK reason for future decision

-READ MORE: Shock Vettel return opens up after major twist at F1 team

-Red Bull’s current position is a fascinating dichotomy – they sit top of both championships, having led the way all season long, but are beset by more turmoil on an organisational level than arguably any other team on the grid.
+Red Bull’s current position is a fascinating dichotomy – they sit top of both championships, having the lead the way all season long, but are beset by more turmoil on an organizational level than arguably any other team on the grid.

-The cracks in the Red Bull hierarchy began to emerge following accusations of alleged inappropriate behaviour against team boss Christian Horner by a former employee at the beginning of the year.
-Following an investigation, Horner was cleared of any wrongdoing, but since then key names have opted to leave, and Red Bull have been reeled in on-circuit by rivals McLaren and Mercedes.
+The cracks in the Red Bull hierarchy began to emerge following accusations of inappropriate behavior against team boss Christian Horner by a former employee at the beginning of the year.
+Following an investigation Horner was kept on by the team, but since then key names have opted to leave and they have been reeled in on-circuit by rivals McLaren and Mercedes.

 How Red Bull handle the latest personnel setback they have been dealt will be key in determining their form for the rest of the campaign, and will ultimately play a role in deciding who wins both titles.